Cylindropuntia echinocarpa: Distribution and habitat

-Cylindropuntia echinocarpa is native to the Southwestern United States and Northwestern Mexico, where it can be found the Sonoran Desert, the Mojave Desert, and Colorado Desert in California and other states.
+Cylindropuntia echinocarpa is native to the Southwestern United States and Northwestern Mexico in the states of Baja California and Sonora, where it can be found the Sonoran Desert, the Mojave Desert, and Colorado Desert in California, Nevada, Utah, and Arizona in semi-desert, grassland and forestland at altitudes of 50 to 1700 meters.

 It commonly occurs in desert dry wash, creosote bush scrub, Joshua tree woodland, and pinyon-juniper woodland communities.
 It ranges from Mono County to Baja California Peninsula.